How to Find Page ID in WordPress: A Complete Guide

 There are a few different ways to find your Page IDs in WordPress, depending on the version of the platform you are using.
 Here is a breakdown of how to find page ID in WordPress:

-Extracting Page ID from the URL
+Finding Page ID from the WordPress Dashboard

 This method of extracting page ID is the simplest and easiest one.
 You can easily spot the ID in the URL of each post or page when you’re editing content in your WordPress dashboard.